Email FacebookTwitterMenu burgerClose thin

 How Annuities Work

 An annuity is an insurance contract that could pay you a fixed income in retirement.
-You can buy it with monthly premiums or a lump-sum payment
+You can buy it with monthly premiums or a lump-sum payment.
+There are two main types of annuity contracts:

-Both annuities are designed to complement your overall retirement plan with an additional cash flow and therefore help protect you from the risk of outliving your assets.
+Both annuities can add cash flow to your retirement plan and therefore help protect you from the risk of outliving your assets.

 Picking Between Fixed vs. Variable Annuities